-Adelphi, MD (June 6, 2013)—Aric Krause, PhD, an 18-year veteran of teaching and leadership in higher education, was named vice provost and dean of the Graduate School at University of Maryland University College.
-Krause began his new position at UMUC on June 3.
-He previously served as dean of the Division of New Learning at Salt Lake City’s Westminster College.
+Aric Krause, Ph.D., an 18-year veteran of teaching and leadership in higher education, is the new vice provost and dean of The Graduate School at University of Maryland University College.
+He began his new position at UMUC on June 3.
+Prior to UMUC, Krause was the dean of the Division of New Learning at Salt Lake City's Westminster College.

 "Aric brings nearly two decades of effective academic leadership and educational innovation to UMUC's continuing mission to provide exceptional and affordable higher education to working adults," said Marie Cini, provost and senior vice president for academic affairs at UMUC.
 "His record of inclusiveness and collaboration will help us build on the university's commitment to wide-ranging academic endeavors that can be adapted to real-world challenges."

-As dean at Westminster College, Krause led the development of a degree-completion program for adult learners, a rebuilding effort for graduate programs, and the creation of the college’s competency-based assessment models.
+As dean at Westminster, Krause led the development of a degree-completion program for adult learners, a rebuilding effort for graduate programs and the creation of the college's competency-based assessment models.

 "The depth of talent and energy at UMUC is incredible.
 The instructional and individual commitment I see to helping individuals achieve their fullest potential is what attracted me to UMUC," said Krause.
 "The world of higher education is rapidly evolving.
 Some universities are ready for the resulting change, and some are not.
 I see UMUC as an energetic leader at the forefront of the revolution, and I am excited to bring my energies and commitment to the UMUC team."

 UMUC continually seeks to develop workforce-relevant, online graduate programs that keep it among the educational innovators in fields such as cybersecurity, public safety and data analytics.

 Krause received his Ph.D. in economics from Colorado State University and his M.A. and B.S. in economics from DePaul University and Illinois State University, respectively.